jadecobra/python_tdd_exercises/source/index.rst

 Pumping Python: How to use Test Driven Development to solve problems
 ======================================================================

-This book is a collection of exercises to get you writing python code immediately using Test Driven Development.
+This book is a collection of exercises to get you writing programs with python using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_.

-It is a culmination of what has worked for me over the past 10 years learning the language and observing other people use it.
+I have put together what has worked for me over the past 10 years learning the language and watching how other people use it.

 Who is this book for?
 ---------------------